nyxx-discord/nyxx_docs/src/guides/creatingbotaccount.md

 Now that we've gotten this far, it's probably important that we invite the bot to your server to actually test commands in!

 - First, head to the **OAuth2** tab found in the left menu on your bot's application page.
-- Then scroll down to the OAuth2 URL Generator and select the **bot** checkbox.
+- Then scroll down to the OAuth2 URL Generator and select the **bot** checkbox under the **scopes** section.
-- Scroll down some more so you can see the Bot Permissions page.
+- Scroll down some more so you can see the **Bot Permissions** section.
 This is where you get to select which permissions your bot has when it joins a server.
 For basic usage, select the **View Channels and Send Messages** permissions, and then scroll up to the generated URL and click the **Copy** button on the right.
 - Finally, head to that URL in your browser and add your bot!

 ### Making your bot public (or private)